Amateur Radio Emergency Service Last Updated: 10/16/12

 emergency-powered equipment is desirable, but is not a requirement for membership.
 To register in ARES,

-To register on line with ARES OK please go to
+To register with ARES OK please send an email to the Tulsa County Emergency

 ARRL EmComm Online Courses FREE On-Line Incident